JacquesGariepy/reverse-engineering/README.md

 ## Quick Start

-After installation and configuration, you can start using ReverseEngineer right away:
+After installation and configuration, you can start using reverse-engineering right away:

 ```bash
 # Initialize the tool